Mental health support in Australia: where to begin

 Your GP refers you to the right practitioner

 An MHCP-based referral covers psychologists, social workers, or occupational therapists (up to 6 sessions initially).
 For a psychiatrist, your GP writes a separate specialist referral letter, which is its own Medicare item, not part of the MHCP.
-Mental health nurses may be available through some GP practices or PHN-funded programs. -
+Mental health nurses sit outside the MHCP: in private practice they’re rebated via a GP chronic condition management plan, but most people see them free through public services or PHN-funded programs. -

 Find and book your practitioner